uschpc/python-with-conda-on-carc/README.md

 * Gain experience with data analysis in python

-* Build confidence to create your own python environments to create plots
+* Learn how to create and manage your own conda environments

 #### Duration: 1.5 hours
 #### Prerequisites: An understanding of fundamental CARC Cluster setup and CARC Ondemand.